gummyworm/monster/docs/linker.md

          * Map symbol indices to their resolved addresses using global symbol table / segment base address
     * Store object code to the current address for each segment
     * Walk relocation table, for each segment, and apply the the relocations described using the global symbol table
+    * Load debug info
+         * for each block, add base address of SEGMENT for corresponding file
+         * append line program data for each object file to get global line program data
 * Validate
   * make sure segments don't overlap
 * Write MAP file (if requested)